 Ditte gets motivated by the complexity of sustainability challenges.
 She enjoys analysing and discovering innovative, long-term solutions to improve our societies and to clarify how to implement them adequately, considering different needs of society from a holistic approach.

-“We need all stakeholders on board in the process, to finalize the radical change that follows with the transition of entire energy systems shifting from fossil fuels to fluctuating RE-sources.
+“We need all stakeholders on board in the process, to finalise the radical change that follows with the transition of entire energy systems shifting from fossil fuels to fluctuating RE-sources.
 It is important that everyone feels included and sufficiently competent in participating and changing behaviour related to their energy consumption.
 I strive for conducting and to assist implementing energy projects and solutions that aim at considering a broad range of interests and are assessed to socio-economically benefits,” Ditte says.

 • Name: Ditte Stougaard Stiler